winocm/winocm.github.io/_posts/2013-09-20-resources-for-getting-started.markdown

 Comprehending the ARM/ARM64 architecture (at least the Programmer's Model and the system control registers) helps you to understand how the processor works, from a systems programmer point of view.
-You should know how various concepts of thw processor relate with each other.
+You should know how various concepts of the processor relate with each other.

 Older processors have their own quirks, you can still find their stuff on the ARM developer website.
 (such as: ARM926EJ-S, ARM1176JF-S, etc).